sui6662012/TRD/README.md

 # TRD
-The TangRui annotation method of arbitrary-oriented bounding box and the TRD object detector
+The TangRui annotation method (TRA) of arbitrary-oriented bounding box and the TangRui object detector (TRD).